electric-relaxation/nba-belt/docs/spec.md

 - No need to optimize for high traffic
 - Prefer free services and free tiers

-**Key UX requirement:** the homepage should load with the belt holder, next game, and transfer history already rendered in the initial HTML (SSR).
+**Key UX requirement:** the homepage should load with the belt holder, next game, and transfer history already rendered in the initial HTML at build time (static HTML).
 No “fetch then fill-in” required.

-Hosting: Cloudflare Pages on a custom domain.
+Hosting: Static hosting (Cloudflare Pages or equivalent) on a custom domain.

 ---